 Zoysia grass, if you must.
 Photo via Flickr by Ryan Q

-For all those of you who insist on green lawns, for your kids to play on or your dogs to roll in, you still don't have to lay down a carpet of thirsty bluegrass, which 95% of American lawns consist of, unless you live in climate that gets sufficient rainfall.
-According to a NASA study on lawns, 50,000 square miles of grass covers the US, which it says should be turfgrass to reduce watering, which the EPA estimates accounts for one third of Americans' water usage.
+For all those of you who insist on green lawns, for your kids to play on or your dogs to roll in, you still don't have to lay down a carpet of thirsty bluegrass, which 95 percent of American lawns consist of, unless you live in climate that gets sufficient rainfall.
+According to a NASA study on lawns, 50,000 square miles of grass covers the United States, which the EPA estimates accounts for one third of Americans' water usage.
 Though you want to wait until fall or spring to make big changes to your yard, let me plant the seeds, so to speak.
 Plus there are other things to do in the meantime.
-If you read the comments to "Is Brown the New Green?" readers offered some great suggestions short of lawn-free landscapes.
-Though I'm a fan of xeriscaping and edible landscaping as a greener choice, and think that lawns were meant for the gentry with grazing sheep, if ornamental green blades are what you prefer to decorate your home, there are ways to be more environmental about it besides just avoiding pesticides.
+If you read the comments in "Is Brown the New Green?," readers offered some great suggestions short of lawn-free landscapes.
+Though I'm a fan of xeriscaping and edible landscaping as a greener choice – and think that lawns were meant for the gentry with grazing sheep – if ornamental green blades are what you prefer to decorate your home with, there are ways to be more environmentally conscientious about it besides just avoiding pesticides.